jaromeyer/miningmonitor/README.md

 # miningmonitor

-A simple ESP8266 program to show Ethereum price and stats from your mining rig running on nanopool on a OLED display.
-I is based on this project: https://hackaday.io/project/28610-crypto-ticker.
+A simple ESP8266 program to show Ethereum price and stats from your mining rig running on nanopool on an OLED display.
+It is based on this project: https://hackaday.io/project/28610-crypto-ticker.

 ## Getting Started